 2010

 Also in 2010, the U.S. Congress passed the Great Lakes Restoration Initiative targeting the most significant threats to the health of the Great Lakes and accelerating environmental protection and restoration.
-This regional investment—consistently funded over the last 15 years—is provided through the U.S. Environmental Protection Agency to enhance natural resource agency funding and make more progress possible.
+This regional investment—consistently funded over more than 15 years—is provided through the U.S. Environmental Protection Agency to enhance natural resource agency funding and make more progress possible.
 The Great Lakes Restoration Initiative supports the highest priority environmental efforts, including invasive carp work for Great Lakes protection.

 2014